 The pileated woodpecker truly stands out as a symbol of beauty and resilience amongst our avian wildlife.

-Barn owls are a beautiful and fascinating species of birds found around the world, with the exception of polar and desert regions, most of Indonesia and some Pacific Islands.
+Barn owls are a beautiful and fascinating species of birds found around the world, except in polar and desert regions, most of Indonesia, and some Pacific Islands.

-Their white colouring helps them blend into their surroundings making it easier for them to catch prey.
+Their white coloring helps them blend into their surroundings making it easier for them to catch prey.

 Barn owls are nocturnal hunters who use their impressive hearing capabilities to locate rodents moving within vegetation or tunnels beneath the ground.